{user_name}

 1. Scope of processing of personal data

-We generally process personal data of our users only to the extent necessary to provide a functioning website as well as our content and services.
-The processing of personal data of our users regularly takes place only with the consent of the user.
-An exception applies in cases where prior obtaining of consent is not possible for factual reasons and the processing of the data is permitted by legal provisions.
+We process personal data of our users only to the extent necessary to provide a functioning website as well as our content and services.
+The processing of personal data of our users regularly takes place only after the user's consent.
+An exception applies in cases where obtaining prior consent is not possible for factual reasons and the processing of the data is permitted by statutory provisions.

 2. Legal basis for the processing of personal data

-The personal data of the data subject will be deleted or blocked as soon as the purpose of storage no longer applies.
-Furthermore, storage may take place if provided for by European or national legislators in Union regulations, laws or other provisions to which the controller is subject.
-Blocking or deletion of the data also takes place when a storage period prescribed by the aforementioned standards expires, unless further storage of the data is necessary for concluding or fulfilling a contract.
+The personal data of the data subject will be deleted or blocked as soon as the purpose of storage ceases to apply.
+Storage may take place beyond that if provided for by the European or national legislator in Union regulations, laws or other provisions to which the controller is subject.
+Blocking or deletion of the data also takes place if a storage period prescribed by the aforementioned provisions expires, unless there is a need to continue storing the data for conclusion or performance of a contract.

 1. Description and scope of data processing